AdenKoperczak/Purdue_Fall2022_ECE368_PA3_test_cases/README.md

 # Running
-The script `run_tests.sh` will run the program "../pa3" on all the test cases contained in this repocitory.
+The script `run_tests.sh` will run the program "../pa3" on all the test cases contained in this repository.
 You can also run them manually.

 # Naming
 With the exception of max\_output, all grids use the same naming convention